 Retail Leases Act 2003

 The Victorian Small Business Commission (VSBC) has a number of functions under the Retail Leases Act 2003 (the Act).
 As well as dispute resolution and mediation services, one of our main functions is to provide landlords, tenants and other relevant parties with information about the operation of the Act.
-This includes providing the following documents and services to landlords and tenant:
+This includes providing tenant and landlords with the documents and services outlined below.

 The Act outlines responsibilities concerning: